umdwr/teachinghub/source/guides/commonread.rst

 **Before assigning reading:**

 -  Preview *Callings* with students.
 Introduce the book during class.
 Explain how the book will be used in the course and how it will help students meet learning outcomes.
 Share your own excitement about the book, perhaps describing some favorite passages, events, or people.

 -  Help students understand the depth of reading required.
 Display a passage, and model critical reading strategies such as text annotation and marginalia.

 **As students read:**

 -  Provide focused questions for students to consider while they are reading.
 Ask them to respond to those questions in writing before the next class.

 -  Have students identify and submit a discussion topic or question via email or Blackboard after they have read an assignment but before the next class meeting.
 Use their topics and questions as the basis for class activities.

 -  Require students to keep a reading response journal in which they comment on or question the reading assignment.

--  Ask students to underline/highlight several passages from a reading assignment.
+-  Ask students to underline/highlight several passages from a readingassignment.
 In class, ask students to discuss one of their underlined/highlighted passages.

 **After students have read:**

 -  Use class time and activities to build on, rather than summarize, the reading assignment.

 -  At the start of class, assign a one-minute paper in which students identify both the most crucial part of the reading assignment and an unanswered question they have about the reading assignment.

 -  During the first few minutes of class, ask students to write about links between the reading assignment and the topic being discussed in class.

 -  Distribute one or two questions that build on the reading assignment.
 Use the think-pair-share protocol.
 Students first consider the question(s) on their own.
 Then they discuss the question(s) with a partner.
 Finally, they share their results with the class.

 How do I lead a class discussion?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~